opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

 These instructions outline how to install Opencast on a Linux system.

-1.Get Opencast source:
+1.Get Opencast Source
 --------------------

 You can get the Opencast source code by cloning the Git repository.

 Cloning the Git repository: